LennisNgugi/Task-Manager/README.md

     npm install crypto-js
     ```

-5.  **Configure Environment Variables for the login, sign up and sessions by updating the `.env` file in the root of the project with your supabase  [supabase](https://supabase.com) credentials.**
+5.  **Configure Environment Variables for the login, sign up and sessions by updating the `.env` file in the root of the project with your [supabase](https://supabase.com) credentials.**

     ```dotenv
     # .env